maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-Packing.rst

 You can test the different navigation functions by just changing the call in the mentioned callback.

 When you use the navigation functions that allow to navigate to a certain child, the widget must be already realized.
-You can check it with the GTK_WIDGET_REALIZED macro.
+You can check it with gtk.WidgetFlags.realized.
 If you want to call it during the initialization process you can use the navigation function inside a callback to the "realized" signal.